portworx/lcfs/v2-install/README.md

 # Installing lcfs on docker 1.13+

-* Build lcfs following instructions in that directory.
+* Build lcfs following instructions in that directory(https://github.com/portworx/px-graph/tree/master/lcfs).

 * Stop docker if that is running - sudo service docker stop

-* Mount a device as lcfs file system at /var/lib/docker and /lcfs.
+* Mount a device (or a file) as lcfs file system at /var/lib/docker and /lcfs.
 Remove those directories if present.

 ```
 sudo rm -fr /var/lib/docker /lcfs